noampolak/BreadthFlow/README.md

 # 🚀 BreadthFlow - Advanced Financial Pipeline

-> A production-ready quantitative trading signal system with real-time monitoring, built on PySpark, PostgreSQL, MinIO, and Elasticsearch.
-Complete end-to-end financial data processing with modern web dashboard and analytics.
+> A production-ready quantitative trading signal system with real-time monitoring, built on PySpark, Kafka, PostgreSQL, MinIO, and Elasticsearch.
+Complete end-to-end financial data processing with modern web dashboard, streaming capabilities, and analytics.

 ## 🎯 **What This System Does**